 M.S. in Counseling at Divine Mercy University

-The Divine Mercy University online counseling degree requires 66 semester credit hours of coursework, as well as a practicum experience of 100 hours with a minimum of 40 hours of direct services and an internship of 600 hours with a minimum of 240 hours of direct service.
+The Divine Mercy University online M.S. in Counseling degree requires 66 semester credit hours of coursework, as well as a practicum experience of 100 hours with a minimum of 40 hours of direct services and an internship of 600 hours with a minimum of 240 hours of direct service.
 Students are also required to travel to complete three extended weekend residencies in the duration of the program.

 State-of-the-art technology is used for both asynchronous (traditional online learning) with significant use of videotaping of various clinical and professional skills to be reviewed by peers and faculty, and synchronous learning where students will have virtual face-to-face interactions in their learning process.

-What can I do with an MS in Counseling?
+What can I do with an M.S. in Counseling degree?